 A separate proposal for a genuine fourth relationship is Ruth Chang’s argument for “on a par” (Chang 1997; Chang 2002b).
 Two items are said to be on a par if neither is better than the other, their differences preclude their being equally good, and yet they are comparable.
 Whereas “roughly equal” is invoked to allow for comparability among alternatives that display the same respects (e.g., literary merit), “on a par” is invoked to allow for comparability between alternatives that are different in the respects that they display.
 Imagine comparing Mozart and Michelangelo in terms of creativity.
 According to Chang, neither Mozart nor Michelangelo is less creative than the other.
 Because the two artists display creativity in such different fields, however, it would be mistaken to judge them to be equally creative.
 Nevertheless, according to Chang, they are comparable with respect to creativity.
 Something can be said about their relative merits with respect to the same consideration.
 According to Chang, they are on a par.

-The most direct argument against the possibility that values are incommensurable is based on value monism (e.g., Mill 1979 and Sidgwick 1981).
+It should be noted that value pluralism seems central for the possibility of incomparability.
+After all, the most direct argument against the possibility that values are incommensurable or incomparable is based on value monism (e.g., Mill 1861 and Sidgwick 1874 ).
 Donald Regan, for example, argues that “given any two items (objects, experiences, states of affairs, whatever) sufficiently well specified so that it is apposite to inquire into their (intrinsic) value in the Moorean sense, then either one is better than the other, or the two are precisely equal in value” (Regan 1997, 129).

 This argument has been questioned.
-Ruth Chang, for example, points out, with reference to John Stuart Mill, that values may have both qualitative and quantitative aspects such that a single value may have qualitative dimensions that give rise to incomparability (Chang 1997b, 16-17).
+As Ruth Chang points out, by referring to John Stuart Mill, that values may have both qualitative and quantitative aspects could in principle allow for value bearers to be incomparable due to a difference in their qualitative features.
+(Chang 1997b, 16–17).

 One version of this argument comes from Joseph Raz.
 Consider being offered a significant amount of money to leave one’s spouse for a month.
 The indignation that is typically experienced in response to such an offer, according to Raz, is grounded in part in the symbolic significance of certain actions (1986, 349).
 In this case, “what has symbolic significance is the very judgment that companionship is incommensurable with money” (1986, 350).
 Although this form of value incommensurability looks like trumping, Raz does not see this as a case of trumping.
 He rejects the view that companionship is more valuable than money.
 If such a view were correct, then those who forgo companionship for money would be acting against reason (1986, 352).
 Instead, Raz takes the view that a “belief in incommensurability is itself a qualification for having certain relations” (1986, 351).
 Someone who does not regard companionship and money as incommensurable simply has chosen a kind of life that may be fulfilling in many ways, but being capable of having companionship is not one of them.